divekit/divekit-repo-editor/README.md

 _Note: move and delete are not yet tested_

-Configure `src/main/config/evaluationConfig.json`.
-Configure which groups should be updated and define the commit
+`src/main/config/editorConfig.json`: Configure which groups should be updated and define the commit
 message:

 ```json